 If Elizabeth is not able to take your call she will get back to you within 3 working days.

 If you would like to book a consultation/s Elizabeth will first ask you about your dietary concern and ask you to complete a brief booking form over the phone.
 This will include your personal information, medical information and dietary concern.
 This information will be kept confidential and secure, and will only be used to prepare for your consultation and for your dietary treatment.

 Elizabeth is usually able to see you after about 2 weeks of making your booking.
 Within this time she will ask you to keep a food diary/ food and symptom diary and an activity diary, and complete a food and drink checklist.

-Elizabeth takes a holistic approach to eating and health and considers how your life will impact upon you making dietary changes.
+Elizabeth takes a holistic approach to nutrition and health, and considers how your life will impact upon you making dietary changes.
 She aims to be accessible to all, and her practice is based upon current scientific evidence and best practice in dietetics.
-Your dietary consultation/s will be personal to you providing:
+Your dietary consultation/s will be personal to you and will provide:

 The opportunity to talk through your dietary concerns and feel listened to;

 A thorough check of your current diet and eating habits;